nosebit/act/README.md

 ```bash
 act run foo.bar
 ```
-A specicial index subact named `_` can be provided to match the parent act name like this:
+A special index subact named `_` can be provided to match the parent act name like this:

 ```yaml
 # actfile.yml